-- (h) Juvenile health care records (15 CCR 1406). - (i) Any record created in anticipation of potential litigation involving this Department. - (j) Any memorandum from legal counsel until the pending litigation has been adjudicated or otherwise settled (Government Code § 6254.25). - (k) Records relating to the security of the Department electronic technology systems (Government Code § 6254.19). - (I) A record of a complaint, or the investigations, findings, or dispositions of that complaint, if the complaint is frivolous as defined by Code of Civil Procedure § 128.5, or if the complaint is unfounded (Penal Code § 832.7 (b)(9)). - (m) Information connected with juvenile court proceedings, the detention or custody of a juvenile, or juvenile immigration status.
-Federal officials may be required to obtain a court order to obtain certain juvenile information (Welfare and Institutions Code § 827.9; Welfare and Institutions Code § 831). - (n) Any other record not addressed in this policy shall not be subject to release where such record is exempt or prohibited from disclosure pursuant to state or federal law, including but not limited to provisions of the Evidence Code relating to privilege (Government Code § 6254).
+- (g) Home addresses, home telephone numbers, personal cellular telephone numbers, and birth dates of department members except as allowed by Government Code § 7928.300. - (h) Criminal intelligence and criminal history information (Penal Code § 13102; Penal Code § 13300) (see also the Protected Information Policy). - (i) A record of a complaint, or the investigations, findings, or dispositions of that complaint, if the complaint is frivolous, as defined by Code of Civil Procedure § 128.5, or if the complaint is unfounded (Penal Code § 832.7(b)(9)). - (j) Child abuse reports (Penal Code § 11167.5). - (k) Sealed autopsy and private medical information concerning a murdered child, with the exceptions that allow dissemination of those reports to law enforcement agents, prosecutors, defendants, or civil litigants under state and federal discovery laws (Code of Civil Procedure § 130). - (I) Social Security numbers (Government Code § 7922.200) - (m) Information connected with juvenile court proceedings, the detention or custody of a juvenile, or juvenile immigration status.
+Federal officials may be required to obtain a court order to obtain certain juvenile information (Welfare and Institutions Code § 827.9; Welfare and Institutions Code § 831). - (n) Any other record not addressed in this policy shall not be subject to release where such record is exempt or prohibited from disclosure pursuant to state or federal law, including but not limited to provisions of the Evidence Code relating to privilege (Government Code § 7927.705).